Proactive Conversational Assistant for a Procedural Manual Task based on Audio and IMU: Conclusion

 \section{Conclusion}

-We illustrate a proactive conversational assistant that guides a user step-by-step through a manual procedural task, while leveraging audio and IMU data from a wearable device to maintain context awareness.
-Through both automated metrics and human evaluation, it is established that finetuning the model improves its user-friendliness.
-Future work will involve automating enrollment of new tasks to this framework.
+We illustrate a proactive conversational assistant that guides a user step-by-step through procedural tasks, while leveraging audio and IMU data from a wearable device to maintain context awareness.
+Through both similarity and entailment metrics as well as using the LLM-as-a-judge framework, it is established that finetuning a language model improves its ability to provide objective guidance while limiting less relevant messages.
+Future work will involve automating enrollment of new tasks to this framework, as well as exploring tool-calling as an addition or as an alternative to finetuning.